 It was started by visionary Isaiah Zagar, who sourced handmade tiles, bottles, bicycle wheels, mirror, and international folk art to make up this miracle world.
 The indoor galleries and bi-level outdoor sculpture garden are now managed by a nonprofit, and Zagar’s work can be see all over Philly in various murals and installations.
 Though you really must go see these Gardens, which you’ll only need 20 minutes or so to wander through (book your ticket in advance).

 Walking tour with Mural Arts

-So much of our own nonprofit work was modeled off what Jane Golden has done in Philadelphia since the 1970s, so we obviously weren’t going to come to Philly without seeing the fruits of her labor up close.
+So much of our own nonprofit work was modeled off what Jane Golden has done in Philadelphia since the 1970s, so we obviously weren’t going to come to Philly without seeing the fruits of her labor up close by participating in a mural walking tour.
 In addition to being a celebrated muralist in her own right, Golden started Mural Arts in 1984, and it’s been a huge catalyst for change in Philly, responsible for more than 4,000 murals and countless other educational programs and creative placemaking projects.

 If you’re short on time or not keen on guided tours, you can use this map to visit the murals on your own.

 Neighborhoods to visit in Philadelphia

 Of course the bulk of our time was spent wandering the city by foot, seeing what we discovered on our own, as often is how we prefer to travel—at least on our first visit anywhere.
 And Philadelphia has so many cool neighborhoods with their own unique identities.